As a social enterprise, we reinvest a majority of our profits to achieve sustainability, grow our reach and ensure the fulfillment of our mission.

 ELIZABETH SUDA

-MANIVONE SORABMIXAY LAOS COUNTRY MANAGER
+MANIVONE SORABMIXAY

-Also known as “the mayor”, Manivone joined ARTICLE22 in 2013 to support and build the local supply chain.
+OPERATIONS | LAOS - Manivone is our Country Manager.
+We call her “the mayor” because she is a master connector.
+She joined ARTICLE22 in 2013 to support and build the local supply chain.
 Friendship grew into a working relationship because of Manivone’s passion for serving her community.
 Prior, she worked with an Italian non- profit, focusing on maternal health: the Women’s Maternity Waiting Home Center and Weaving Group.
 Her role also included organizing skills training for women around weaving and other crafts.

 KELLY BULLEN